szepeviktor/wordpress-plugin-construction/wordpress-fail2ban/README.md

 # WordPress fail2ban

-Trigger banning on malicious requests.
+Trigger banning on malicious requests by the fail2ban daemon running on a server.
+Shared hosting has no server-wide banning (because of security reasons) but you can use it without fail2ban to stop attack temprarily by setting trigger count to 1.

 ### block-bad-requests